CityOfZion/neon-dappkit/packages/neon-dappkit/NEON-INVOKER.md

 ### Calling TestInvoke

-To retrieve information from a SmartContract without persisting any information on the blockchain you can use `testInvoke` method.
+To retrieve information from a SmartContract without spending GAS, and without persisting any information on the blockchain, you can use `testInvoke` method.

 On the example below we are invoking the `balanceOf` method of the `GAS` token.

-Is expected for the Wallets to not ask the user for authorization on testInvoke.

 Check it out: